 Guide Dang It: The Cosmic Comet races become much easier once you learn the technique to get a speed boost at the beginning; in fact, this speed boost is practically required to beat Cosmic Luigi.
 The only problem?
 The game not only does not tell you how to get it, it doesn't even tell you it exists.

-Have a Nice Death: If you get to the end of the Battlerock or Dreadnought Purple Comet missions without all the purple coins, the Gearmo will mock you for not trying hard enough and then take away one of your turns.
+Have a Nice Death: If you get to the end of the Battlerock or Dreadnought Purple Comet missions without all the purple coins, the Gearmo will mock you for not trying hard enough and then take away one of your lives.

 Helpful Mook: Plenty!
 Cataquacks, Koopas, Bob-ombs, Bullet Bills, and green Topmen, to name a few.

-Homage: What with the tiny planets, way of slinging around space, and the plot of the storybook (not to mention Princess Rosalina herself), the whole thing seems to be inspired by The Little Prince.
+Homage: What with the tiny planets, way of slinging around space, and the plot of the storybook (not to mention Rosalina herself), the whole thing seems to be inspired by The Little Prince.

 Hornet Hole: Honeyhive and Gold Leaf Galaxies.
 At least the bees are friendly.